darwino/darwino-documentation/Developer Guide/Developing a Darwino Mobile Application 2. Developing for Android.md

 # 	Developing for Android
-When creating a hybrid app for Android, the wizard generate the classes required by the Android SDK, including AndroidApplication.java, AndroidHybridActions.java, and SplashScreenActivity.java.
+When creating a hybrid app for Android, the wizard generates the classes required by the Android SDK, including AndroidApplication.java, AndroidHybridActions.java, and SplashScreenActivity.java.
 It also generates the same classes used by the J2EE applications.
-When we are in mobile mode and when we are in web mode, many of the same principles apply, but they have different implementations.
+When we are in mobile or web mode, many of the same principles apply, but they have different implementations.

 On mobile the DarwinoHttpServer class is overridden, resulting in the DarwinoServiceDispatcher.
 In this class, you can define all of the services that you want to make available through the local HTTP Server.
 By default, its initServicesFactories() method calls a set of initialization methods:
 - addResourcesServiceFactories() - provides all of the static resources: HTML, JavaScript, CSS, etc...